World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Uncertainty Quantification of Video Models

 where $\mathbf f_\phi$ is the confidence probe, $\mathbf z$ is the latent internal feature, and $\mathbf c$ is the latent action/time embedding.
 We optimize the parameters of $\mathbf f_\phi$ with the Brier score loss function, given by: ${\text{BS} = \Expect_{y}(\hat{q} - y)^2}$ with ground-truth accuracy $y$ and predicted confidence $\hat{q}$ for the prediction over a single subpatch.
 We sum over all subpatches in computing the loss for each video.
 With a slight overload in notation, ${y,\hat{q}}$ denote each component in ${\mbf{y}, \mbf{\hat{q}}}$, respectively.

-\p{\mcf (\mc)} Inspired by the effectiveness of classical UQ methods for large language models~\cite{shorinwa2025survey}, we pose video model UQ as a multi-class classification problem by discretizing the output space of predictions into confidence bins, with the corresponding $\bm{\acc}$ defined by:
+\p{\mcf (\mc)} Inspired by the effectiveness of classical UQ methods for LLMs~\cite{shorinwa2025survey}, we pose video model UQ as a multi-class classification problem by discretizing the output space of predictions into confidence bins, with the corresponding $\bm{\acc}$ defined by:

 where $O_i$ represents the $i$-th bin with lower-bound $\varepsilon_i$ and upper-bound $\varepsilon^i$.
 For each subpatch of the generated video, the \mc model predicts its confidence that the corresponding subpatch is accurate with respect to the accuracy thresholds associated with the bin.
 Like the \nc model, the \mc model predicts the logits for each bin, which is subsequently mapped to valid confidence (probability) values $\mathbf{\hat q}$ using the softmax.
 We optimize $\mathbf f_\phi$ with the cross-entropy loss function, which is a strictly proper scoring rule given by: ${\text{CE} = \Expect_{y}\big[-\sum_{k} y_k \log q_k\big]}$, with ground-truth value $y$ and predicted confidence $q_k$ for the $k$-th bin.